 - Provide content.
 What good your help center will do if it doesn’t have content.
 See what kind of requests you get the most and create solutions based on those requests.
 Additionally, it would also be nice to create a FAQ.

 There are more settings to be configured, but they are situational.
 In other words, not everyone will benefit from them.
 If you feel like this is a lot, then well, it kinda is.
 You can always opt for a third-party implementation service if you feel like you don’t have enough free manpower to handle all of this.
+You can also install one of Zendesk guide themes we offer, or order Zendesk help center customization and branding service to give your self-service page a personal touch.
 Either way, let’s now move to the integrations as these are critical as well.

 Integrations to Install